 This project was led by the PHLP team and supported by Northern Archaeological Associates (now part of Ecus consulting Ltd) and by the Archaeology department at Preston's University of Central Lancashire (UCLan).

-We will provide a series of archaeology training courses which will improve and support the skills of volunteers to enable them to survey and interpret local archaeological sites.
-We will also provide discovery days and participator events which will enable the local community to gain a greater appreciation of the development of the historical landscape of the LP area, including field systems, ancient and prehistoric settlement, and resource extraction.
+The project aimed to provide a series of archaeology training courses, which would improve the skills of volunteers to enable them to survey and interpret local archaeological sites.
+We also planned to provide discovery days and participatory events which would enable the local community to gain a greater appreciation of the development of the historical landscape of the LP area.

 In total 18 training days were held, and 145 volunteers learnt how to undertake tasks such as field surveys, interpreting LiDAR and historic maps, planning a project, identifying and illustrating archaeological finds.
 Due to the pandemic some courses and talks were held online and these were incredibly popular.
 Jess Wight also led a number of local history walks and talks for volunteers in the summer of 2022.